Ontheheavens/Forge-Production/README.md

 This is not intended to be a potentially big project with undefined development cycle.
 The main goal here is to create a streamlined, refined replacement of such mods as "Supply Forging", "Fuel Siphoning", and forges of "Nijigen Extend", with an implementation keeping to vanilla style, lore and feeling.

-Any other ideas like new ships, other hullmods and so on, will have to go into new projects.